amized/Stickytable/README.md

 Features:

+* Completely responsive and plays nice with touch devices
+* Make both the row and column headers sticky
-* You can have any number of rows and columns in your table
+* Have any number of rows and columns in your table
-* Use your own CSS to style the table
+* Use your own CSS to style your tables</li>
 * It works on tables made of other elements, like `<div>`s
-* It makes both the row and column headers sticky
-* Completely responsive and plays nice with touch devices

 ## Install